Zig-Zag32/CPSC-415-01-Project/README.md

 - [ ] REST food item service, with CRUD operations for the current kitchen stock - George*
 - [ ] REST recipe service, with CRUD operstions for the recipe book - Ibsa*
-- [ ] Shopping list generator, based on current kitchen stock, possibly powered by an LLM - Jeff
+- [ ] Shopping list generator, based on current kitchen stock, possibly powered by an LLM
-- [ ] Recipe recommender based on current kitchen stock
+- [ ] Recipe recommender based on current kitchen stock, which pulls recipes from SpoonacularAPI - Jeff*

 Database module will store user data on the cloud

+## Technologies
+- Microservices: Spring Boot, JavaScript Express
+- Database: MySQL
+- HTML/CSS/JavaScript
+- LLM: Llama2

 ## UI Layout